 - Tap the volume buttons until you see ‘Recovery Mode’ on the screen and then press the Power button to boot into TWRP recovery.

-- In TWRP, tap on the ‘Install’ button and select the Magisk 18.0 installer zip file.
+- In TWRP, tap on the ‘Install’ button and select the Magisk flashable ZIP file from your phone’s internal storage.

-- Finally, swipe the button on the screen to root Google Pixel 3 (XL) with Magisk.
+- Finally, swipe the button on the screen to flash Magisk and root your Google Pixel 3 (XL).